Atharva-Shelke/HelloWorld-Using-Servlet/README.md

-# Assignment1-Task2
+# Hello World using Servlet
-Hello World application using simple Servlet &amp; JSP
+A basic Hello World application using simple Servlet &amp; JSP